arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 In the example just above, we started using conditional statements.
 These statements are fundamental in programming as they allow us to create code that executes only under specific conditions.

 Below you can see how we can process the variable `x`.
-Three possible outcomes are available, which simply checks what number `x` is.
+Three possible outcomes are available, which check what number `x` is.

 ```python
 x = 5+5